Introduction

 Why does a scar turn red?

-A scar becomes red due to inflammation and increased blood circulation in the wound area.
-This process is a normal part of healing, allowing for the repair of damaged tissues.
+A scar becomes red due to inflammation and increased blood flow in the wound area.
+This process is a normal part of healing, allowing the repair of damaged tissues.

 How to reduce the redness of a mark on the skin?